jaduplansti/jaduplansti/README.md

 Most of the projects in my repositories are unfinished, so expect them to be unfinished.

-I know C, C++, OOC, D, Zig, Rust, Python, Lua, x86 assembly, PowerShell, Bash, A Lil Bit Of Fortran and Chatgpt.
+I know C, C++, OOC, D, Zig, Rust, Python, Lua, x86 assembly, PowerShell, Bash, Html, JavaScript, A Lil Bit Of Fortran and Chatgpt.

 "truly a skibidi ohio sigma erm" - jaduplansti